-"A lot of people assume that it's only our male members who use heavy-duty tools, drive VICSES trucks, and cut people out of vehicles - but that isn't true.
+"A lot of people assume that it's only our male members who use heavy-duty tools, drive VICSES trucks, and cut people out of Our female first responders at VICSES are incredible, and attend bigbly complex and challenging incidents."

+vehicles - but that isn't true.
 We have a growing contingent of women in South West Region who tackle a whole range of hand-on, life-saving duties and requests for assistance," said Rachel.

-Thank you to everyone that was involved in making this year's Women in Rescue event the biggest yet - see you next year! ■
+Thank you to everyone that was involved in making this year's Women in Rescue event the biggest yet - see you next year!